 Trypilla culture developed mainly based on agriculture, which has lost its effectiveness due to the depletion of the soil without the use of fertilizers and crop rotation.
 At the time, nomadic livestock give more surplus product, as it could make better use of steppe resources.
 As a result mutual assimilation and Trypillians and Pit people was accompanied with the transition to nomadic cattle-breading.
 However, due population growth and the beginning of using more advanced methods of cultivation, reverse transition to agriculture became inevitable.
 Approximately after five centuries people in the basin of the middle and upper Dniester River has carried a sedentary life.
 Archaeological sites of Komariv culture, common for space from the Southern Bug River to Volyn, testify to sedentary life with agriculture and livestock-based economy of the carriers of this culture.

 Distribution of individual options of CWC in Eastern and Central Europe The map was compiled on the basis of Zalizniak's scheme [ZALIZNIAK L.L.
 (Ed.)
 2005.
-165. Рис.
+165. Ðèñ.
 19].

 On the map, purple dots mark localities with Bulgarish origin of the name, which may correspond to the times of CWC or close to them.
 Maroon – the later, of Scythian period.
 Asterisks mark known single or group sites of CWC.
-Orange line represents the western border of Trypillian culture, and yellow dots mark possible place names of Trypillian times.
 Browns show the area of Indo-Europeans, and green is the territory of the spread Fatyanovo and Balanovo cultures.
 Hydronyms of Bulgarish origin are indicated by turquoise dots.

 The photo at right: Mountain Toomemägi in Tartu

 For example, the name of the second largest city in Estonia, Tartu is quite convincingly decrypted using the Chuvash language.
 Chuv. tără "summit" and semantically related tu "a mountain" correspond the terrain, as the city has a mountain Toomemägi.
-Of course, coincidence is possible, but when such examples are quite numerous, the probability of true interpretation increases over and over.
-Specific examples of other situationally motivated place names are discussed below
+When the number of such cases is fairly high, in general the probability of the plausibility of the whole set of transcripts increases, despite some non-systematic errors.
+Some examples of other situational motivations for names are discussed below.

-Sometimes such place names occur with components in such a close semantic and logical connection and in addition correspond to the terrain that that the random coincidences seems incredible.
+Sometimes such place names occur when their components are in close semantic and logical connection and in addition correspond to the terrain that the random coincidences seems incredible.
 There are in Germany, France, Switzerland, Austria more than a dozen settlements with the name Aspach.
 When we divide the word into two components and translate them as Chuvash words, we will see how they fit together – Chuv. ash "to puddle mud, wade sinking (in mud, snow)" and păhh "puddle, feces, muck".
 These settlements are located in an area that was once muddy.

 Two villages with strange names for the Poles Shury and Shurypily are located among the Masurian marshes.
 Taking into account Chuv shur "swamp", the search for decrypt the second word is going to be successful.
 If Chuv. pile "buzz" (about mosquitoes) add to Chuv. shura, the name can be understood as "mosquito swamp".
 Buzzing mosquito clouds over the marsh gave a good reason for such name.
 This conjecture is confirmed by a similar interpretation of the ancient name of Tallinn Kolivan using Chuv. külĕ "lake" and văn, imitating the hum of insects.
 Lake Ülemiste is very close to Tallinn, and it is an additional argument in favor of this interpretation.
 The name of the German city of Nuremberg is well explained by Chuv. nür "humid, wet" and en "side", and this explanation is confirmed by preserved alluvial sediments of floods of Pegnitz River in the northern and north-eastern part of the city.
 Interpretation of another German town Baruth, in Brandenburg in locality Fläming, rich on massive chalk sediments is perfect by Chuv. pur "chalk", ută "valley".